Important Change That May Affect Your Customers

 What Does This Mean to My Customers?

-For now, there will be no impact to your customers.
-In fact, if you're using a version of Chrome 70 or earlier, and using TokBox JS SDK 2.14 or earlier, there won't be any difference.
-You're users will be able to install your screensharing extension inline.
+For now, there will be no impact to your customers if they already have your extension installed.
+In fact, if you're using a version of Chrome 69 or earlier, and using TokBox JS SDK 2.14 or earlier, there won't be any difference until September 12.

-After September 12, if you do nothing to update your own app and only update your TokBox JS SDK per your typical update plan, the worst that will happen is that your customer will have to navigate to the Chrome store to find, download, install your screensharing extension before they can share their screen.
+After September 12, if you do nothing to update your own app and only update your TokBox JS SDK per your typical update plan, the worst that will happen is that your new customers will have to navigate to the Chrome store to find, download, and install your screensharing extension before they can share their screen.